HCIHKUST/EngageDynamics/README.md

 ## How to use?

 ## Codebook & Annotations
 To design our handling strategies, we collect and compile a behavior codebook based on our observations of Human-Human Interaction video recordings with similar settings.
 The codebook can be found in /codebook/Codebook-Meeting.xlsx.
 Some example annotations are listed in the /codebook/Codebook-MultipartyMeeting-MHCI-plot.xlsx.
-Different sheets in this file correspond to different meeting video.
+Different sheets in this file correspond to different meeting videos.

 ## Citations
 Please cite our paper if you use the code/codebook: